spacejack/pojod/readme.md

 Useful when using plain objects as dictionaries in Javascript and Typescript.
 Also supplements Typescript's `Record<K,V>` object type.

-This library does not attempt to replicate the functionality of libraries like lodash or ramda.
-It is intended to be a small (1kb minified) utility that smooths some of the rough edges of working with plain objects and types.
+This library does not attempt to replicate the functionality of libraries like lodash or ramda, nor does it intend to be a substitute for ES6 `Map`.
+It is a small (1KB minified) utility that smooths some of the rough edges when working with plain objects and types.

 ## Install